Grinnell College Innovator for Social Justice Prize: Nomination criteria

 Nominations are evaluated based on how candidates have embraced the values of a liberal arts education, including critical thinking, creative problem-solving, free inquiry and commitment to using and sharing knowledge to better humanity.

 In seeking nominations each fall, Grinnell encourages entries from across a wide range of fields, including science, medicine, the environment, humanities, business, economics, education, law, public policy, social services, religion and ethics, as well as projects that cross these boundaries.
 Nominations are also encouraged from areas that may not have been traditionally viewed as directly connected to social justice, such as the arts and business.
 Nominees may be U.S. citizens or nationals of other countries; no affiliation to Grinnell College is required.

 Selection committee

 Committee members are recognized individuals who work for social change in various capacities – largely Iowa-based – and represent the college's faculty, student body, alumni, staff and trustees, plus prominent individuals not formally affiliated with Grinnell.
-Current / past committee members have included: